-I have much more free time these next few weeks so my blog neglect will subside, at least until January 2018.
-I chose my clerkships well even if I was entirely burnt out last stretch.
+I have more free time these next few weeks so my blog neglect will subside, at least until January 2018.
 Watching the sun set over the ocean yesterday and some healing solitude has got me reflecting.
 Part of that reflection entails what it means to be Jamaican since it’s Heroes’ Weekend after all so if not patriotism, at least staycations are in full swing.
 I’m sort of doing both.
-Anyway, here’s my take for today: what being Jamaican means to me and why I’ll likely live here my whole life no matter how far and wide I eventually travel… despite all the flaws, injustices and a -4.5 migrant(s)/1,000 population migration rate.
+Anyway, here’s my take for today: what being Jamaican means to me and why I’ll likely live here my whole life no matter how far and wide I eventually travel.

 1. Our omnipresent mountains.
 From the north, south, east or west coast, our rugged misty blue giants are always in sight.
-You can’t ever escape the mountains in Jamaica even if you choose not to visit them often or at all.
+You can’t ever escape the mountains in Jamaica.
+I always feel happy looking up at or driving through them.

 2. Our beaches are divine.
 Something about powdery soft smooth sand, waves varying from aquamarine to turquoise to deep dark navy blue and warm welcoming sunshine.
-Sometimes Mother Nature goes haywire and turns up the sun too high but when she gets it just right, sand doesn’t stick in weird places and the saline doesn’t burn, our beaches are rather nice.
+Sometimes the sun is too hot, sand sticks in weird places and the salt water burns, but our beaches are always nice.

 5. You don’t have to wander far to find trees, not even in the capital city of Kingston.
 I shared a very calming albeit thought-provoking video from Healing Forest in May on my blog’s Facebook page which has lingered on my mind since.
 They managed to beautifully capture why feeling at peace in nature is innate and that in order to feel peace in our daily lives, we have to learn to carry a bit of the forest inside us as opposed to the traffic, noise and confusion from our daily hectic city lives.
 I feel the way in which our people incorporate flowers, trees and hedges into our homes and work spaces makes it easy to carry a bit of that forest within me.
 You won’t really find Jamaica’s urban children wondering from where did the fruit or vegetable they’re eating come.
 They can point out the tree from which their mango fell, show you the Jamaican national flower and certainly can point out when an ackee fruit is safe to pick (it’s not that poisonous a fruit honestly! 😅).